kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 ### Discord ###

 This course has a Discord group where we discuss everything about the course.
-Support is available almost 24/7, with discussion being in both English and Finnish.
+Support is available almost 24/7, with the discussion being in both English and Finnish.

 Join our DevOps with Kubernetes Discord group: <https://study.cs.helsinki.fi/discord/join/kubernetes>.

-**All** inappropriate, degrading or discriminating comments on the channel are prohibited and will lead to action taken against the commenter.
+**All** inappropriate, degrading, or discriminating comments on the channel are prohibited and will lead to action taken against the commenter.

 ### Installing kubectl ###

-Kubectl is a command line tool that we'll use to communicate with our Kubernetes cluster.
+Kubectl is a command-line tool that we will use to communicate with our Kubernetes cluster.
 [Install instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 ### Installing k3d ###

-We'll use k3d for practice.
+We will also use k3d for practice.
 The [Install instructions](https://github.com/rancher/k3d#get) are here.
-The course material is written with version 5.0.0 in mind.
+I have tested the course material with version 5.0.0 of k3d.

 ## Mistakes ##

-Did you find a mistake, issue, typo or something missing?
+Did you find a mistake, issue, typo, or something missing?
 Maybe you just thought that something was not well written and you could do better?
-Maybe it’s hacktoberfest?
-Or you want to share a link to a great blog post?
-Make a contribution!
+Is it Hacktoberfest?
+Or maybe you want to share a link to a great blog post?
+Please go ahead and contribute!

-Since the course is open source you can fork, edit and send a pull request.
-If you don’t know what forking is or how to make pull request consult the [github guides](https://guides.github.com/activities/hello-world/).
-It’s okay to practice here.
+Since the course is open source, you can fork, edit and send a pull request.
+If you do not know what forking is or how to make a pull request consult the [github guides](https://guides.github.com/activities/hello-world/).
+It is okay to practice here.

-If you feel like you don’t want to be part of the list of contributors you can also add an issue.
-Guide for making an issue in github is [here](https://help.github.com/en/articles/creating-an-issue).
+If you feel like you do not want to be part of the list of [contributors](https://github.com/kubernetes-hy/kubernetes-hy.github.io/graphs/contributors) you can also add an issue.
+The guide for making an issue in Github is [here](https://help.github.com/en/articles/creating-an-issue).

 Here is a link to the repository to find the tabs for issues and pull requests: [https://github.com/kubernetes-hy/kubernetes-hy.github.io](https://github.com/kubernetes-hy/kubernetes-hy.github.io)